imagineLife/big-site/content/mongo/aggregations/project.md

 # project
 Like map in js.
 Project shapes a new output in this step of the pipeline.
+Project can be re-used a bunch in pipelines.

 ## Remove values
 Project can remove fields from being presented after this pipeline step.